curl/everything-curl/cmdline.md

-In some environments, like PowerShell on Windows, the authors of the command line system decided they know better and "help" the user to use another tool instead of curl when curl is typed, by providing an alias that takes precedent when a command line is executed.
+In some environments, like PowerShell on Windows, the authors of the command line system decided they know better and "help" the user to use another tool instead of curl when `curl` is typed, by providing an alias that takes precedence when a command line is executed.
 In order to use curl properly with PowerShell, you need to type in its full name including the extension:
 "curl.exe".